Subramanyam-Lab/Roar-Gurobi-Testcases/README.md

-# simple knapsack examples
+# Testing Gurobi installation on Roar

-This repository has three separate examples for a simple knapsack problem for testing Gurobi.
-There are three different approach: a Bash script, the Gurobi Python API, and the Julia/JuMP API all three solve the same problem
+This repository has three separate examples for testing Gurobi installation.
+Each solves the same knapsack problem but using different APIs: the first directly calls the Gurobi executable via bash, the second uses the Gurobi Python API, and the third uses the Julia/JuMP API.

 ## Prerequisites